eCommerce: Indonesia

 eCommerce Penetration Rate of Selected Countries, for 2019 and 2023 with a Forecast for 2028

-This expansion reflects the nation's burgeoning digital literacy, even though countries like Germany and the United States are way ahead with values twice as high as the Indonesian eCommerce penetration rate, each forecasted at 93% by the year 2028.
+This expansion reflects the nation's burgeoning digital literacy, even though countries like Germany and the United States are way ahead with values twice as high as the Indonesian eCommerce penetration rate, each forecast at 93% by the year 2028.
 Meanwhile, China remains behind and is expected to reach a 28% rate by 2028.

 As internet access expands and digital skills improve, more people are shopping online, boosting the potential for eCommerce revenue in Indonesia.